Travel tips to stay safe in Australia

 Driving in the Territory has some unique challenges and it’s very easy to tire of the miles and miles of sparse scenery.
-Drive safe and stay alert when driving in Australia!
+Travel safe in Australia and stay alive!

-Australia is a big country, and the Northern Territory is one of the largest states (or Territories) and there’s a whole lot of ‘nothingness’ between each of the major towns so it’s important to stay sharp and keep your wits about you.
+In the outback there is a whole lot of ‘nothing’ between each of the major towns so it’s important to stay sharp and keep your wits about you.
+You may travel for many miles without coming across another vehicle.

 1. Make sure you’re vehicle is suitable for the trip